The Newberry College Loan Repayment Promise

 A: Newberry College provides the program at no additional cost to students or their families.

 Q: Are graduates required to work a single full-time job in their intended career field to be eligible?

-Q: Are students eligible for the Loan Repayment Promise if they go to graduate school or pursue international service?
+Q: Are students eligible for the Loan Repayment Promise if they continue on to graduate school or pursue international service?

 A: Yes.
-Graduates are allowed to pause their eligibility for the Loan Repayment Promise while they pursue graduate school or up to three years of international work.
-Only their undergraduate loans while studying at Newberry College are eligible for repayment under the Loan Repayment Promise.
+Newberry College graduates are allowed to pause their eligibility for the Loan Repayment Promise while they pursue graduate school or up to three years of international work.
+Only undergraduate loans taken while studying at Newberry College are eligible for repayment under the Loan Repayment Promise.